-- The analytical data demonstrates that there has been some measured progress made toward getting the Back River WWTP into compliance with its discharge effluent permit limits. - The Total Suspended Solids (TSS) concentration has been a factor in creating high nutrient concentrations.

-- Data from July 2022 show that the monthly average TSS concentration at discharge point Outfall 001 is 2.0 mg/L compared to 21 mg/L for January 2022, 17.5 mg/L for February 2022, 14.2 mg/L for March 2022, 7.5 mg/L for April, 8.75 mg/L for May 2022 and 4.0 for June. - Data indicates progress toward the goal of removing the accumulation of solids from the treatment system.
+- The analytical data demonstrates that there has been some measured progress made toward getting the Back River WWTP into compliance with its discharge effluent permit limits. - The Total Suspended Solids (TSS) concentration has been a factor in creating high nutrient concentrations. - Data from June 2022 show that the monthly average TSS concentration at discharge point Outfall 001 is 3.25 mg/L compared to 21 mg/L for January 2022, 17.5 mg/L for February 2022, 14.2 mg/L for March 2022, 7.5 mg/L for April, and 8.75 mg/L for May 2022. - Data indicates progress toward the goal of removing the accumulation of solids from the treatment system.